PresidentSam100/AlgoExpert/README.md

 I personally included multiple solutions for a few problems to highlight the different approaches and the more optimal one.

 Will update this and make it much more neater and organized once I solve more questions.

+Will also probably add C++ and Python solutions later.